hanfak/topics-to-learn/general-paradigms/principles/DRY.md

 - DRY can make it harder to debug
   - Should think very carefully to do this in test code otherwise can be hard to follow intent or debug
 - For small amount of duplication is not worth it
+- DRY can be seen as premature optimisation

 ### Links